yellowmessenger/documentation/docs/platform_concepts/analyze/chat-logs.md

 sidebar_label : Conversation logs
 ---

-Conversation logs contain detailed records of every interaction between users and the chatbot in chronological order.
-These logs include user inputs, bot responses, timestamps, and any contextual data relevant to the interaction.
+Conversation logs contain detailed records of every interaction between users and the AI-agent in chronological order.
+These logs include user inputs, AI-agent responses, timestamps, and any contextual data relevant to the interaction.

-These logs provide a complete history of conversations, helping bot developers to understand how the bot is performing, identify issues, and make improvements to enhance the user experience.
+These logs provide a complete history of conversations, helping AI-agent developers to understand how the AI-agent is performing, identify issues, and make improvements to enhance the user experience.

 By default, you can view chats from the past 24 hours.
 Logs are retained for six months; after this period, they are archived.

 Key benefits of conversation logs:

-* **Monitoring and analysis**: You can track the performance of the chatbot and analyze user interactions to identify issues, understand user behavior, and pinpoint areas for improvement.
+* **Monitoring and analysis**: You can track the performance of the AI-agent and analyze user interactions to identify issues, understand user behavior, and pinpoint areas for improvement.
 * **Troubleshooting**: By looking at these logs, you can see which conversations went wrong and understand why users might not be engaging as expected, allowing you to make necessary improvements.

 :::note